apify/actor-whitepaper/README.md

 # Actors Programming Model Specification by Apify [DRAFT]

-**The new way to develop cloud programs that are easy to ship to target users, integrate, and build upon.**
+**The new way to develop cloud programs that are easy to ship to users, integrate, and build upon.**

 Written by [Jan Čurn](https://apify.com/jancurn),